Report Code: CMI56969

 As per the current market research conducted by the CMI Team, the US Cold Chain Logistics Market is expected to record a CAGR of 6.23% from 2024 to 2033.
 In 2023, the market size is projected to reach a valuation of USD 76.45 Billion.
 By 2033, the valuation is anticipated to reach USD 131.70 Billion.

-This also indicates increased hiring throughout this period, which is in line with the general growth of the logistics business due to features such as an increase in online purchases and the scale and sophistication of the networks.
-Employment in cold chain logistics has been on the rise, implying that the sector is healthy and growing, thus a noble undertaking in supporting cold chain logistics across the country.
+This also points to higher recruitment during this period, consistent with the overall expansion of the logistics industry as a result of factors like increased e-commerce purchases and the size and complexity of the networks.
+Employment in cold chain logistics has been rising, suggesting that the industry is in good health and expanding, therefore a commendable initiative in promoting cold chain logistics in the country.

 US Cold Chain Logistics Market: Significant Growth Factors